marticliment/UniGetUI/CONTRIBUTING.md

 Before reading: All of the rules below are guidelines, what means that they should be followed when possible.
 Please do not take them literally.

 ## Discussions:
- - This is the place to post any questions/doubts regarding WingetUI.
+ - This is the place to post any questions/doubts regarding UniGetUI.
 Issues and feature requests should be posted in the [issues section](https://github.com/marticliment/WingetUI/issues).

 ## Issues and feature requests: